sanikadongre/OOAD_F19_Homeworks_Projects/Readme.md

 Based on Math.random(), the responses are printed for both - roam() and makeNoise() methods.

 Final output:
-Running Zookeeper.java- the output is generated in file: dayatthezoo.txt in the project folder itself
+Running Zookeeper.java- the output is generated in file: dayatthezoo.out in the project folder itself